-▲ Caution Be sure to perform heat insulation on the drain, liquid and gas piping.
+A Caution Be sure to perform heat insulation on the drain, liquid and gas piping.
 Imperfection in heat insulation work leads to water leakage.

-1. Use the heat insulation material for the refrigerant piping which has an excellent heat-resistance (over 120°C).
+1. Use the heat insulation material for the refrigerant piping which has an excellent heat-resistance (over 100°C).

-2. Precautions in high humidity circumstance.

-This air conditioner has been tested according to the "JIS Standard Conditions with Mist" and have been confirmed that there are no faults.
-However, if it is operated for a long time in high humid atmosphere (dew point temperature: more than 23°C), water drops are liable to fall.
-In this case, add heat insulation material according to the following procedure:

-- Heat insulation material to be prepared...
-Adiabatic glass wool with thickness 10 to 20 mm. - Stick glass wool on all air conditioners that are located in ceiling atmosphere. - In addition to the normal heat insulation (thickness: more than 8 mm) for refrigerant piping (gas piping: thick piping) and drain piping, add a further of 10 mm to 30 mm thickness material.
+- 2. Precautions in high humidity circumstance. - This air conditioner has been tested according to the "JIS Standard Conditions with Mist" and have been confirmed that there is no form of any faults.
+However, if it is operated for a long time in high humid atmosphere (dew point temperature: more than 23°C), water drops are liable to fall. - In addition to the normal heat insulation (thickness: more than 8 mm) for refrigerant piping (gas piping: thick piping) and drain piping, add a further of 10 mm to 30 mm thickness material.